WalletConnect/WalletConnectKotlinV2/README.md

 ```

 The wallet client will always be responsible for exposing accounts (CAPI10 compatible) to a Dapp and therefore is also in charge of signing.
-To initialize the WalletConnect client, create a `WalletConnect.Params.Init` object in the Android Application class.
-The Init object will
+To initialize the Sign client, create a `Sign.Params.Init` object in the Android Application class.
+The Init object will need the
-need the application class, the Project ID, and the apps's AppMetaData.

-The `WalletConnect.Params.Init` object will then be passed to the `WalletConnectClient` initialize function. `WalletConnect.Params.Init`
+application class, the Project ID, and the apps's AppMetaData.
+The `Sign.Params.Init` object will then be passed to the `SignClient`
+initialize function. `Sign.Params.Init`
 also allows for custom URLs by passing URL string into the `hostName`property.

-What's more we allow developers to choose between
+We allow developers to choose between the `Sign.ConnectionType.MANUAL`and`Sign.ConnectionType.AUTOMATIC`connection type.
+The default
-the `WalletConnect.ConnectionType.MANUAL`and`WalletConnect.ConnectionType.AUTOMATIC`connection type.

-The default one(`WalletConnect.ConnectionType.AUTOMATIC`) disconnects wss connection when app enters background and reconnects when app is
-brought back to the foreground.
+one(`Sign.ConnectionType.AUTOMATIC`) disconnects wss connection when app enters background and reconnects when app is brought back to the

-The `WalletConnect.ConnectionType.MANUAL` allows developers to control when to open WebSocket connection and when to close it.
+foreground.
+The `Sign.ConnectionType.MANUAL` allows developers to control when to open WebSocket connection and when to close it.
 Accordingly, `SignClient.WebSocket.open()` and `SignClient.WebSocket.close()`.

 Above, there are two example on how to create the initalizing parameters.